faival/gulpAcademy/README.md

 ```bash
 ./node_modules/node-inspector/bin/node-debug.js ./node_modules/gulp/bin/gulp.js --gulpfile ./gulpfile.js
 ```

+You can also use [gulp-util](https://www.npmjs.com/package/gulp-util), and [gulp-debug](https://www.npmjs.com/package/gulp-debug) along the source code of the tasks to produce usefull logs and discover what are the tasks doing...

-#### A) Trace back using the tool which tasks will be executed for default/development environment
+#### A) Trace back using the tools which tasks will be executed for default/development environment

 - place breakpoint in l.6 of default.js